alegbeleye/React-Music-Player/README.md

 # React-Music-Player
 A music player made in react.

+cover images for songs, and the songs were scrapped from another music site on the internet.

 ### IMPORTANT!!! - Do this before calling "npm start":
 * run command "cd client" [ this would take you to the client folder ]
 * run command "npm install"  [ this would install all the required dependencies ]